CCBDA-UPC/Assignments-2025/Lab07.md

 As you continue to evolve your observability pipeline, you can also integrate metrics, traces, and other telemetry data into your stack to build a more complete monitoring solution.

+## How to submit this assignment:

-**Q723: Assess the current version of the web application against each of the twelve factor application.**
+**Q7-1: Assess the current version of the web application against each of the twelve factor application.**

-**Q724: How long have you been working on this session?
+**Q7-2: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?
 Add your answers to README.md.**

-## How to submit this assignment:
+Add all the web application files to your repository and comment what you think is relevant in your session's *README.md*.

 Make sure that you have updated your local GitHub repository (using the git commands add, commit, and push) with all the files generated during this session.